s-ekam/Python-Progs/README.md

-Labworks of Basic python programming
+Labworks of Basic python programming in Machine Learning